 How to Keep Flying Blue Miles From Expiring

-Effective May 4, 2026, Flying Blue will massively simplify what counts as eligible activity, moving away from the overly complex method it previously used (see below).
-From that date, any of the following will count towards resetting your mileage expiration clock.
+Flying Blue has now simplified what counts as eligible activity, moving away from the overly complex method it previously used.
+Now, any of the following will count towards resetting your mileage expiration clock.

 SkyTeam Member airlines